yandeu/phaser3-react-typescript-example/README.md

 Bugs:

-- When the Keyboard in open on a mobile phone, the Game resizes
+- [[SOVLED in #1361](https://phaser.discourse.group/t/scalemanager-ignore-virtual-keyboard/1361)] When the Keyboard in open on a mobile phone, the Game resizes
 - Don't know how to make something similar to this (`this.input.setTopOnly(true)`) work

 The MIT License (MIT) 2019 - [Yannick Deubel](https://github.com/yandeu).
 Please have a look at the [LICENSE](LICENSE) for more details.